lucky-sideburn/kubeinvaders/README.md

 6. [Notes for large clusters](#Notes-for-large-clusters)
 7. [Configuration](#Configuration)

 ## Description

 Through KubeInvaders you can stress a Kubernetes cluster in a fun way and check how it is resilient.

 ## New Version

 KubeInvaders is going to be full open-source.
-Meanwhile it possibile choose 2 different version.
+Meanwhile it is possibile choose between 2 different versions.

-Legacy version: Made with Defold as game engine
+Legacy version: Made suing Defold as game engine.
-New version: It has been written in pure Javascript and it is totaly open-source
+New version: It has been written in pure Javascript and it is totally open-source.

 The new version of KubeInvaders has fewer features than legacy but is optimized for chaos engineering because pods and nodes are rendered together and there is a shuffle for better random experiments.